7 essential inventory management formulas for business success

 By identifying these challenges and implementing strategies to overcome them, businesses can improve the accuracy and efficiency of their inventory counting processes.

-Katana is a powerful cloud manufacturing platform that can help you streamline your inventory management process, including stocktakes.
+Katana is a powerful cloud inventory platform that can help you streamline your inventory management process, including stocktakes.
 With its intuitive interface and advanced features, Katana makes it easy to keep track of your inventory levels, schedule stocktakes, and reconcile any discrepancies.

 One of the key benefits of using Katana for stocktakes is its real-time inventory tracking.
 Instead of relying on manual counts or periodic updates, Katana provides you with up-to-date information on your inventory levels at all times.
 This allows you to schedule stocktakes proactively rather than react to discrepancies afterward.